smartmonkeyio/knowledgebase/docs/products/highway_lite/README.md

 6) A new sheet called "Results" appears with the Tuesday route optimized we can rename to "Joe Tuesday"

-## How do I balance deliveries for several vehicles?
+## How do I balance multiple vehicles?
 You can add the Capacity restriction to the vehicles to balance the deliveries between vehicles.

 This video explains how to balance routes for several vehicles?: